mrjohannchang/dotfiles/README.md

 ### Neovim (nvim)

+1. The current setup is blazingly fast.
-1. Reselect visual block after indent/outdent.
+2. Reselect visual block after indent/outdent.
-2. Enable moving up and down with j and k in wrapped lines.
+3. Enable moving up and down with j and k in wrapped lines.
-3. Clear the search highlight with `<LEADER>` `/`.
+4. Clear the search highlight with `<LEADER>` `/`.
-4. Saving files as root with `w!!`.
+5. Saving files as root with `w!!`.
-5. Better command-line editing.
+6. Better command-line editing.
    1. `<CTRL> + j` and `<CTRL> + k` move to lines that have identical prefixes.
    2. `<CTRL> + a` and `<CTRL> + e` move to the beginning and the end of the line.
-6. Toggle paste mode with `<F2>`.
+7. Toggle paste mode with `<F2>`.
    1. Leave paste mode on leaving insert mode
-7. Comment.nvim
+8. Comment.nvim
    * NORMAL mode
      1. `g` `c` `c` - Toggles the current line using linewise comment
      2. `g` `b` `c` - Toggles the current line using blockwise comment